top of page

 After my husband died, no tears would come.
 I was numb.
 I mean, it's okay to be numb for a short time, but I was numb for five years and I said, 'Something is stuck in here.'
 I'm emotionally frozen.

-A ceremony there unexpectedly surfaced a core wound of feeling unloved, which sent her into a deep spiral of shame.
+Another decisive moment of realization occurred during a women's retreat in Hawaii.
+A ceremony there unexpectedly surfaced a core wound of feeling unloved, sending her into a deep spiral of shame.
 That raw, painful experience became the catalyst.
 It was a messy, difficult "unstucking," but it was the moment she knew she had to get help.

 She reached out to a therapist.